 Students are required to complete the MSU COM Mid Rotation Feedback Form.
 This will need to be completed by an Attending or Resident at the end of week two of the rotation.
 It should be dated no later than the 3rd Wednesday of the rotation.
-Students must upload the form to a drop box in D2 by 11:59pm, the last day of the rotation.
+Students must upload the form to a drop box in D2 by 11:59pm the last day of the rotation.
 A grade cannot be entered for the course until all requirements of the course have been met.
 This is only done for students completing a 4-week rotation.
+Students are required to submit via D2L Drop box an Activity Log by 11:59 pm on the last day of rotation.